eliasby/receiptify/ui/README.md

 pnpm install
 ```

-Make sure the API is running as mentioned on the `README.md` found in the root of this repository.
+Make sure the API is running as specified on the `README.md` of the root directory.

 Run in development mode: